storesafe/cordova-sqlite-storage/README.md

 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
 - API is designed to be as flexible as possible but does not allow the application to leave a transaction hanging open.
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
-  - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and may be synchronized to iCloud by default (iOS version).
+  - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and may be synchronized to iCloud (iOS version).
-  - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
+  - No extra size limit.
+SQLite limits described at: <http://www.sqlite.org/limits.html>
 - This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
 No dependencies on other plugins such as cordova-plugin-file
 - Windows 8.1/Windows Phone 8.1/Windows 10 version uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/Windows is available at: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)